-JEMS® Movement ART is a series of four workshops which elegantly connect the interdependent factors which lead to fluent, effective, movement relevant to occupation, sport or environment.
-They encourage participants to step out of the “core stability” box and into a deeper understanding of movement development and its transference to function.
+JEMS® Movement ART is a course series which elegantly connects the interdependent factors which lead to fluent, effective, movement relevant to occupation, sport or environment.
+The courses encourage participants to step out of the “core stability” box and into a deeper understanding of movement development and its transference to function.
 They illustrate the simple keys for unlocking movement potential, and uses neurosensory motor techniques to open up new pathways and possibilities for the patient.

 The courses examine how a patient creates and controls forces to meet the demands of their task or environment, and emphasise qualities of efficiency, elasticity and robustness in a patient’s movement from early or lower levels through to performance movement.